 - Portfolio: Please upload a digital portfolio of 20 images of recent work and an identifying list of works, as a single .pdf document.
-Works should reflect your proposed major and minor areas of concentration.
-(The photographic quality of images will affect the evaluation of your application.)
+Applicants are encouraged to include their strongest artwork.

 Note: Successful applicants to the graduate programs in Studio Art typically have an undergraduate GPA of 2.50 or higher on a 4.00 scale.
 This number is provided as a guideline; meeting the minimum GPA does not guarantee admission.
 All parts of an application are carefully considered in admissions decisions.

 Degree Requirements (60 Hours)

 The University of South Carolina offers the MFA degree program in Art Studio.
 The MFA degree provides the opportunity for professional growth and mastery of skills by requiring students pursue major and minor areas of concentration from among the following subject areas: drawing, painting, printmaking, photography, ceramics, and/or sculpture (3-D studies).
 Completion of the degree primarily affirms a candidate’s mastery of studio production in their major and minor areas of concentration.
 Additionally, through competitively assigned assistantships, candidates may develop professional competency in the teaching of studio art at the college and university level.
 The MFA degree requires a minimum of 60 hours of graduate level course credit: